 The City of Parchment has no state designated roads.
 County primary roads stop at the city limits.
-These include: G Avenue from Riverview Drive east to the city limit, and city limits.
+These include: G Avenue from Riverview Drive east to the city limit, and

+Mosel Avenue from Riverview Drive west to the city limits.
 City major streets include: Riverview Drive (entire length), Parchmount Avenue from Riverview Drive east to Clarnin, Oakgrove Avenue from Wilson Avenue to Riverview, Island Avenue from Eunice to Riverview, Glendale Boulevard from Riverview to Orient St., Commerce Lane, and Shoppers Lane.